Toluca in Marshall County, Illinois — The American Midwest (Great Lakes)

 Erected 2001 by Illinoi History Club of Lexington High School and the Illinois State Historical Society.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 27, 2010, by Cindi Knox of Joliet, Illinois.
-This page has been viewed 1,206 times since then.
+This page was last revised on August 26, 2020.
+It was originally submitted on July 27, 2010, by Cindi Knox of Joliet, Illinois.
+This page has been viewed 1,263 times since then and 34 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 27, 2010, by Cindi Knox of Joliet, Illinois. • Craig Swain was the editor who published this page.